cmgoffena13/DE-Capstone-Portfolio-2/README.md

 6. [Threading](#Threading)

 ## Introduction
 This portfolio project is designed to showcase my ability to learn new technologies in regards to streaming.
-Every technology chosen in this project I had limited knowledge in.
+Almost every technology chosen in this project I had limited knowledge in.
 Each section is commentary on the project that includes my learnings along the way.
 Enjoy!

 ## Technology Choices
 From a skillset perspective I am proficient in SQL and Python, which led me to choose these tools: